-Estero is fortunate to have the unique Koreshan State Historic Site in the center of our community.
+Estero is fortunate to have the unique Koreshan State Park in the center of our community.

 This park offers year-round recreational opportunities for boating, fishing, and hiking, as well as concerts and even a farmers’ market.
 It’s also where the Estero River flows through to the Estero Bay and where a pine flatwoods habitat, as well as a wide range of plant species from all around the world, can be viewed.